How Much Internet Speed Do You Actually Need?

 What to do if my internet speed is slow?

-Start by running a speed test to see where you stand compared to what your plan promises.
-If the numbers are lower than expected, try these steps:
+Start by running a speed test to see how your current speeds compare to what your plan promises.
+If there’s a significant gap, try these fixes in order:

-- Switch from Wi-Fi to a wired Ethernet connection
+• Switch from Wi-Fi to a wired Ethernet connection for a direct speed boost

-- Move your router to a more central, open location
+• Move your router to a central, elevated location away from walls and appliances

 How do I improve my Wi-Fi speed?